Hitman (Marvel Comics): Publication history

 Burt Kenyon first appeared in The Spectacular Spider-Man #4 (March 1977), and was created by Archie Goodwin and Sal Buscema.
 The character subsequently appears in The Amazing Spider-Man #174-175 (Nov.–Dec.
 1977), in which he is killed.
 The character appears posthumously in the Punisher: Return to Big Nothing graphic novel (1989).

-Jimmy Pierce first appeared in The Punisher vol. 2 #86 to serve as the Cullen Crime Family's Punisher.
+Jimmy Pierce first appeared in The Punisher vol. 2 #86 to serve as the Cullen crime family's Punisher.
 He was created by Steven Grant and Hugh Haynes.

 Fictional character biography

 Burt Kenyon

 Burt Kenyon was a Vietnam veteran serving in the same company as Frank Castle, who would later become the Punisher.
 Kenyon saved Castle's life by killing several enemy soldiers and dragging Castle to safety after he was wounded in an ambush.
 Castle wanted to know how he could repay Kenyon, to which Kenyon replied that Castle should remember that he owed him a life.

 As the Hitman, Kenyon was a costumed mercenary assassin.
 He was hired by the Maggia as their version of the Punisher.
 The Vulture had rejected the Maggia's offer before they hired the Hitman, so the Hitman was sent to humiliate the Vulture by killing Spider-Man before the Vulture could.
 The two villains fought over Spider-Man, allowing Spider-Man the chance to escape.
-The Hitman had placed tracers on both the Vulture and Spider-Man, and he continued to harass and attack them both.
+The Hitman had placed tracers on the Vulture as well as Spider-Man, and he continued to harass and attack them both.
 While Spider-Man feigned weakness, the Hitman coerced the Vulture into attacking Spider-Man, but Spider-Man turned so that the Hitman shot the Vulture's power pack instead of Spider-Man.
 The Hitman fled and Spider-Man gave the tracer to the Punisher to give him the opportunity to track the Hitman down.